folio-org/docs/content/en/docs/Access/Additional topics/loans/loans.md

 ## What happens w/circulation rules and policies if you change item information after an item is loaned (e.g., change a loan type for an item that is checked out)?

 If you change information about an item that is currently on loan, nothing happens to the loan record.
 The loan **may** change if the item is renewed or if the loan due date is changed, and the change in the item information means a different circulation rule applies.
+See [When a loan is renewed, or a loan due date is changed, what circulation rule applies and what policies are used?](#loanrenew)

 ## What happens if/when you delete a circulation policy?